gvwilson/thirdbit/src/fiction/arecibo/index.md

 Shortly after that the automated mission feeds go dark.*

-*Black knows they should shut off the receiver—every joule they divert from the sensors cost 17.45 seconds of observation time—but instead they float, eyes closed, breathing slowly for hours at a time as the sensors amass data, listening to the increasingly desperate chatter
+*Black knows they should shut off the receiver—every joule they divert from the sensors cost 174 microseconds of observation time—but instead they float, eyes closed, breathing slowly for hours at a time as the sensors amass data, listening to the increasingly desperate chatter